feifan-he/feifan-he.github.io/README.md

 - Provided clients with financial services and introduced them to specialists across departments when necessary
 - Reduced day-to-day branch operational costs to scale more efficiently by educating clients on digital banking

-## CIBC _— Financial Service Representative_  Toronto, Canada
+#### CIBC _— Financial Service Representative_  Toronto, Canada
 Oct 2017 – Jan 2019

-<![if !supportLists]>· <![endif]>Engaged clients in conversations to provide financial service assistance and advice on daily banking, cash management, investments, and loans; Implemented sales strategy to achieve and exceed quarterly sales targets
+- Engaged clients in conversations to provide financial service assistance and advice on daily banking, cash management, investments, and loans; Implemented sales strategy to achieve and exceed quarterly sales targets

 <![if !supportLists]>· <![endif]>Identified issues resulting in customer escalations and developed effective solutions for each situation